 The knee is a joint complex held together with muscles, tendons, and ligaments.
 Each bone end is normally covered with protective cartilage.
 Major bones in the knee include the tibia or lower leg shin bone, the femur (thigh bone), and the patella (kneecap).
-Doctors aim to relieve damage to cartilage and bone that restricts movement and causes pain.
+Medical specialists called orthopaedic surgeons aim to relieve damage to cartilage and bone that restricts movement and causes pain.

 Knee replacement surgery¹, also known as arthroplasty, is a very common procedure to treat knees affected by arthritis.
 It can help patients who experience degeneration of cartilage in the knee.
 The replacement may be partial or total, or only applied to the kneecap.

-Similarly, during hip replacement surgery, diseased or damaged parts of the hip joint are removed and replaced with new artificial parts.
+Similarly, during hip replacement surgery performed by an orthopaedic surgeon, diseased or damaged parts of the hip joint are removed and replaced with new artificial parts.
 The main objective is to relieve pain and improve walking and movement.
 Exercise after surgery can improve muscle strength and range of motion.